Future of space exploration: SpaceX Starship

 The SpaceX Starship is planned to be a spacecraft launched as the second stage of a reusable launch vehicle.
 The concept is under development by SpaceX, as a private spaceflight project.
 It is being designed to be a long-duration cargo- and passenger-carrying spacecraft.
 While it will be tested on its own initially, it will be used on orbital launches with an additional booster stage, the Super Heavy, where Starship would serve as the second stage on a two-stage-to-orbit launch vehicle.
 The combination of spacecraft and booster is called Starship as well.

-Boeing Starliner 1
+Boeing Starliner

-The Boeing Starliner 1 mission will be the first operational crewed mission of the Boeing Starliner and the first mission to reuse the Starliner Spacecraft.
-The mission is expected to launch no earlier than December 2021 using the Atlas V rocket with a crew of four astronauts, three NASA astronauts and likely one international partner astronaut from either Japan, Canada, or the European Space Agency.
-This mission will be the fourth US spaceflight with a female commander.
+The Boeing CST-100 Starliner is a reusable crew spacecraft developed by Boeing for NASA's Commercial Crew Program to transport astronauts to and from the International Space Station.
+Starliner first flew with crew on the Boeing Crew Flight Test, launched on 5 June 2024, carrying NASA astronauts Barry "Butch" Wilmore and Sunita Williams to the ISS.
+The spacecraft returned to Earth uncrewed in September 2024 after propulsion system anomalies were identified during the mission.
+Wilmore and Williams later returned aboard SpaceX Crew-9 in March 2025.
+Starliner-1, previously planned as the first operational crewed flight of Starliner, was later changed to an uncrewed cargo mission intended to deliver supplies to the ISS and validate spacecraft upgrades before future crew rotation flights.
+As of May 2026, NASA listed the launch timing for Starliner-1 as under review.